LordMikkel/Born2beroot/README.md

 <hr>

 <div align="center">
-  This comprehensive guide covers the configuration of a headless Debian server with strict security protocols, virtualization, and automation.
+  This comprehensive guide covers the configuration of a Debian server with strict security protocols, virtualization, and automation.
 It breaks down the core concepts, technical implementations, and essential system administration skills.
 </div>

 <hr>